 Harvey takes care of the quality control of our games and website.
 He tests all iterations of our games to ensure they’re ready to be played by the public.

 Stefan helps teachers, parents and children play our games.
-He runs the user support and creates helpful content.
+He runs the user support and creates extremely helpful content.
+Stefan also comes up with creative and user friendly designs to make our products better.

 Many people, past and present, have done a tremendous job to make this game what it is today: